Olga Orozco: Biography

 Orozco directed some literary publications using some pseudonymous names while she worked as a journalist.
-She was a member of so-called «Tercera Vanguardia» generation, which had a strong surrealist tendency.
+She was a member of the «Tercera Vanguardia» generation, which had a strong surrealist tendency.
 No other information was provided about the group other than the fact that it functioned like a political party.
-Her poetic works were influenced by Rimbaud, Nerval, Baudelaire, Miłosz and Rilke.
-Due to her background in literature she was well respected and taken seriously.
+Her poetic works were influenced by Rimbaud, Nerval, Baudelaire, Miłosz, and Rilke.
+Orozco's poetry explores themes of self-identity, death, mythology, and the occult.
+Her distinct style of writing and prosaic complexity have earned Orozco numerous literary awards, cementing her as "one of the major South American poets of the twentieth century".
 Her works have been translated into various languages.

 Olga Orozco died in Buenos Aires from a heart attack at the age of 79.